lino-framework/book/docs/specs/users.rst

     .. attribute:: end_date
     .. attribute:: start_date

-        The site administrator can optionally specify a date when a user started or stopped to be active.

         If :attr:`start_date` is given, then the user cannot sign in before that date.
 If :attr:`end_date` is given, then the user cannot sign in after that date.

-        These fields are used for :doc:`userstats`.
+        These fields are also used for :doc:`userstats`.

 Authorities : let other users work in your name
 ===============================================